LiuLabUB/HMMRATAC/HMMRATAC_Guide.md

    model.
 This is a helpful option when trying to determine the best parameters for creating the model.
 Default = false.

+*```--maxTrain <int>```

+   Maximum number of training regions to use during model building.
+   It is possible that the default number of training regions (1000) is too many and will cause memory issues for smaller machines.
+Setting this parameter to 1/2 of the default (ie. 500) could help with this issue.

 * ```-h , --help``` This flag prints a help message and exits the program.

 ## Output Files